-We were pleased to welcome again Jeffrey Rusten of Cornell University, Department of Classics, for a CHS Online Open House on Thucydides on Early Greece and the Trojan War.
+We were pleased to welcome again Jeffrey Rusten of Cornell University, Department of Classics, for an Open House discussion on Thucydides on Early Greece and the Trojan War.

 For the Open House Jeffrey Rusten invites us to think about and discuss the following questions:

 How does Thucydides approach the Iliad and think it has historical value?
 Is his analysis flawed in any way?
 Is it anachronistic?
 Is it in any way modern or “scientific”?

 In preparation, you might like to read the following passages from Thucydides (PDF handout):

 The event was streamed live on Thursday, January 11, at 11 a.m.
 EST, and was be recorded.

 You can view the event in the frame below, or on our YouTube channel.